DarkAbhi/x3-device-tree/README.md

-# Leeco 1s -  ResurrectionRemix MM
+# LeEco Le 1S -  ResurrectionRemix Marshmallow
 ==============

 This branch is device for building of the ResurrectionRemix MM.